Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/ttl/ttl-group-by-examples.md

 During TTL merges Clickhouse re-calculates values of columns in the SET section.

-GROUP BY section should be a prefix of a table's ORDER BY.
+GROUP BY section should be a prefix of a table's PRIMARY KEY (the same as ORDER BY, if no separate PRIMARY KEY defined).

 ```sql
 -- stop merges to demonstrate data before / after